A spectral interpretation for the zeros of the Riemann zeta function: Introduction

 The spectrum of~$\rho$ consists exactly of the poles and zeros of~$\xi$, and the spectral multiplicity (with appropriate signs) of $s\in\C$ is the order of~$\xi$ at~$s$, which is positive at the two poles $0$ and~$1$ and negative at the zeros of~$\xi$.
 The spectral computation of the character yields

-If an operator has a sufficiently nice integral kernel, then we can also compute its trace by integrating its kernel along the diagonal.
+If an operator has a sufficiently nice integral kernel, then we may also compute its trace by integrating its kernel along the diagonal.
 This recipe applies to $\IN\rho_-(f)$ and yields another formula for $\chi(\rho_-)$.
 Namely,

 where~$\Primes$ is the set of primes,

 The distribution~$W_\infty$ involves a principal value because the integrand may have a pole at~$1$.
 Equating the two formulas for $\chi(\rho)$, we get the well-known explicit formula that relates zeros of~$\xi$ and prime numbers.